arunwidjaja/cloud-RAG/README.md

 ### 2025.01.15

-RAGbase is officially part of AWS Startups!
+RAGbase has officially joined AWS Startups!
 The Founders program will provide funding for service usage across all AWS platforms.

 Hardware and cost limitations are one of the biggest obstacles in deploying new capabilities.